-The undergraduate Exercise Science curriculum at Lindenwood University is recognized by the National Strength and Conditioning Association (NSCA) as an educational program that has meet and continues to meet educational guidelines it sets for curriculums in areas related to Strength and Conditioning.
+The Exercise Science curriculum at Lindenwood University is recognized by the National Strength and Conditioning Association (NSCA) as an educational program that has meet and continues to meet educational guidelines it sets for curriculums in areas related to Strength and Conditioning.

 Lindenwood University - NSCA Education Recognition Program

 Currently, Master of Science in Health at Lindenwood University is recognized for both its Applied and Research components to its curriculum.
 To date, this recognition has only been achieved by 11 other universities or colleges in the world and is the only in the state of Missouri or any of its surrounding states.
 Due to this recognition, students in both the undergraduate and graduate Exercise Science curriculums at Lindenwood University are afforded benefits not offered to students who are enrolled at a university whose program has not achieved this recognition.
 These benefits include: